jyi/casino/experiments/README.md

 $ cd avatar
 $ python3 search-avatar-simapr.py Chart_4 12345678
 ```
+This will run SimAPR algorithm for Chart 4 with seed 12345678.

 ### Ablation Study
 For ablation study, we run `SimAPR` without vertical and without horizontal.